VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - You can ably create written ciphers.
 Others can't decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your proficiency bonus), or they use magic to decipher it.
 - Over the course of an hour of engaging with a creature that knows at least one language, you can learn to communicate with them, even if you do not share a language with them.
 This communication is limited, and cannot communicate words longer than 5 letters that are not proper nouns.

+## Mage Slayer [Updated]

+You have practiced techniques useful in melee combat against spellcasters, gaining the following benefits:

+- When you damage a creature that is concentrating on a spell, that creature has disadvantage on the saving throw it makes to maintain its concentration.
+- When a creature within 5 feet of you begins casting a spell, you can use your Reaction to make a melee weapon attack against that creature.
+- After failing a saving throw against a spell cast by a creature within 5 feet of you, you can use your Reaction to reroll the save.
+- When damaged by a spell, you can use your Reaction to gain resistance to the spell's damage.
+The next time you hit with a Strike before the end of your next turn, you deal additional damage in the spell's element equal to half the spell's level (minimum 1) in rolls of your proficiency die.
+Once you have used this feature, you cannot do so again until you complete a Short or Long Rest.

 ## Magic Initiate [Updated]

 You learn two cantrips of your choice and a 1st-level spell from a class's spell list.
 Using this feat, you can cast the spell once, but you must finish a long rest before you can cast it in this way again.